segmentio/segment-docs/src/unify/data-graph/data-graph.md

 ## Step 3: Build your Data Graph

 The Data Graph is a semantic layer that represents a subset of relevant business data that marketers and business stakeholders can use for audience targeting and personalization in downstream tools.
 Use the configuration language spec and key features below to build your Data Graph:
-- Use the **Warehouse access** tab to view the warehouse tables you've granted Segment access to for the Data Graph
+- Use the **Warehouse access** tab to view the warehouse tables you've granted Segment access to
 - Begin typing to autopopulate the configuration spec within the editor, as well as to autocomplete your warehouse schema
 - Validate your Data Graph using the **Preview** tab